-Google Suite · Cloudflare for Teams documentation
+Google Workspace

 You can integrate a Google Workspace (formerly Google Suite) account with Cloudflare Access.
-Unlike the instructions for generic Google authentication, the steps below will allow you to pull group membership information from your Google Workspace account.
+Unlike the instructions for generic Google authentication , the steps below will allow you to pull group membership information from your Google Workspace account.

-Once integrated, users will login with their Google Suite credentials to reach resources protected by Cloudflare Access or to enroll their device into Cloudflare Gateway.
+Once integrated, users will login with their Google Workspace credentials to reach resources protected by Cloudflare Access or to enroll their device into Cloudflare Gateway.

+Please note that you don’t need to be a Google Cloud Platform user to integrate Google Workspace as an identity provider with Cloudflare Zero Trust.
+You will only need to open the Google Cloud Platform to access settings for your OIDC identity provider.

 Log into the Google Cloud Platform console.
 This is separate from your Google Workspace console.

 Click Create Project to create a new project.
 Name the project and click Create.
+You should now see a Dashboard for your project.

 On the left-hand side, select